Eating Duck During Pregnancy – Benefits, Risks and Precautions

 Yes, it’s safe to eat both the duck and the duck eggs during pregnancy.
 However, the duck meat and the egg need to be cooked properly.
 Do not consume raw meat as it can lead to constipation during pregnancy.

-Duck meat contains two types of bacteria like campylobacter and salmonella.
-These bacteria get killed only when they are cooked properly at a high temperature of 165°F. Hence it is not advisable to eat pink duck.
+Duck meat contains two types of bacteria: Campylobacter and Salmonella (10).
+These bacteria get killed only when they are cooked properly at a high temperature of 165°F. Hence, it is not advisable to eat pink duck.
 Duck breasts and duck steaks are usually cooked in rare to medium heat.

 Yes, you can have Crispy Duck (Peking Duck) and Duck Spring Rolls During Pregnancy.
 Crispy duck is thoroughly cooked, and duck spring rolls are deep-fried in hot oil before serving.